newaetech/chipwhisperer/hardware/capture/chipwhisperer-nano/README.md

 # ChipWhisperer-Nano

 ChipWhisperer-Nano is a super-low cost SCA platform (with even some glitching support).
+See the [full datasheet](https://github.com/newaetech/chipwhisperer/blob/develop/hardware/capture/chipwhisperer-nano/NAE-CW1101_datasheet.pdf "full datasheet") for a more detailed overview of capabilities.

 ![](cwnano.png)